lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - Whorled milkweed (Asclepias verticillata)
 - Wild bergamot (Monarda fistulosa)
 - Wild mint (Mentha arvensis)
-- Wild strawberry (Fragaria virginiana) - only 1 available!
 - Wreath/bluestem goldenrod (Solidago caesia)
 - Yellow prairie grass (Indian grass) (Sorghastrum nutans)

 ### Annual Natives

-This year we are selling most of our annual natives in 6-cell trays for $14.
+This year we are selling some annual natives in 6-cell trays for $14.
 We hope this will give you better value and allow you to put in a few more plants!

+- Partridge pea (Chamaecrista fasciculata) - currently I have two of these unexpectedly available at $14/6pk.
+"Unexpectedly" because they self-sowed into the pots from last year!
 - Sweet everlasting (Pseudognaphalium obtusifolium) - these are supposedly annuals, but overwintered in pint pots regardless!
 (I suspect because they had not flowered yet when winter came).
 I am offering these at $4/pint.
-- Pale corydalis (Corydalis sempervirens) - only available as plugs (4 of them) at $3 each.
+- Pale corydalis (Corydalis sempervirens) - only available as plugs (4 of them) at $3 each, or $10 for all 4.
 These are strays that self-seeded last year and grew up in other pots!
 (I guess this is proof that they will self-sow and return more than once!)

+### Annual Native Hemiparasites

+This year we are offering **slender false-foxglove (Agalinis tenuifolia)**, a self-sowing annual, in a pint pot with one of three native perennial grasses.

+Why is grown like this??
+Well, as I outline in the [deep dive on the species](/posts/native-plants/agalinis-tenuifolia/), slender false-foxglove is a **hemiparasitic** plant.
+While it can and does photosynthesize, it thrives best if it can gently steal nutrients from various graminoids (grasses, sedges, and rushes).
+While this is theoretically is detrimental to the grass, in my experience it doesn't harm it in a significant way.

+We are charging **perennial** prices for this ($8 for a pint, etc), because after the false-foxglove flowers die back, hey, you'll still have a lovely perennial grass.
+And if the Agalinis self-sows -- as it is likely to do -- it will have a host next year!

+Currently have available:

+- Slender false-foxglove (Agalinis tenuifolia) + side oats grama (Bouteloua curtipendula)
+- Slender false-foxglove (Agalinis tenuifolia) + path rush (Juncus tenuis). *Yes, technically Juncus tenuis is a rush, not a grass.
+Shh.
+Close enough.*
+- Slender false-foxglove (Agalinis tenuifolia) + little bluestem (Schizachyrium scoparium)

 ### "Zoigls"